Simon-Laux/webxdc-game-2024/Plan.md

     - maybe let the peers report also the last seen time in `ping.report`
     - maybe add a timeut to ping requests
 - [ ] DebugUI & ping system: remember ping history (last n pings)

+Out of scope:
+- [ ] record and replay matches (send via use update)